nationalarchives/front-end-development-guide/development-guide.md

 ### We use established libraries for DOM abstraction

 Established libraries such as jQuery, Angular and ReactJS provide an excellent means of managing the complexity of DOM manipulation across browsers and devices.
-Attempting to manipulate the DOM without a 'battle tested' framework needlessly exposes us to a large number of cross-browser bugs and inconsistencies.
+Attempting all but the simplest DOM manipulation without a 'battle tested' framework needlessly exposes us to a large number of cross-browser bugs and inconsistencies.

-You can find out the number of cross browser bugs being addressed in the current version of jQuery, for example, with
+In our experience many newer developers are unaware of this.
+To demonstrate, you can find out the number of cross browser bugs being addressed in the current version of jQuery (which has long since dropped support for older IE), for example, with

 ```bash
 curl -L https://code.jquery.com/jquery-git2.js | grep Support: | wc -l
 ```
-At the time of writing this reveals **104** cross browser bugs being managed in the current version of jQuery (which long since dropped support for IE6-8).
+At the time of writing this reveals **109** cross browser bugs being managed in the current version of jQuery .
 While many of cross-browser bugs are traditionally related to older browsers there are many fixes in these libraries tackling inconsistencies where you might not expect them.

-**We therefore use only established frameworks for managing interactions with the DOM**.
+**We therefore use only established frameworks for managing complex interactions with the DOM**.
 If you are unsure about any of this please speak to the Lead Front End Developer.

 ---